htcondor/htcondor/docs/users-manual/matchmaking-with-classads.rst

 understand how HTCondor allocates resources.
-:index:`resource allocation<single: resource allocation; HTCondor>`\ Understanding the unique framework by which HTCondor matches submitted jobs with machines is the key to getting the most from HTCondor’s scheduling algorithm.
+:index:`resource allocation<single: resource allocation; HTCondor>`\ Understanding the unique framework by which HTCondor matches submitted jobs with machines is the key to getting the most from HTCondor's scheduling algorithm.

 HTCondor simplifies job submission by acting as a matchmaker of ClassAds.
-HTCondor’s ClassAds :index:`ClassAd`\ are analogous to the classified advertising section of the newspaper.
+HTCondor's ClassAds :index:`ClassAd`\ are analogous to the classified advertising section of the newspaper.
 Sellers advertise specifics about what they have to sell, hoping to attract a buyer.
 Buyers may advertise specifics about what they wish to purchase.
 Both